ameliefar/protocalliphora/data/README.txt

 #nestling_condition.csv
-A csv table gatehring the dataset for the analyses of nestling body condition and parasite load (pre-analyses). csv table with 8 variables and 2815 observations Exclude individuals raised in an experimental brood (cross-fostering, antibiotic treatment, anti-parasitic treatment, egg/nestling addition or removal)
+A csv table gatehring the dataset for the analyses of nestling body condition and parasite load (pre-analyses). csv table with 11 variables and 3225 observations Exclude individuals raised in an experimental brood (cross-fostering, antibiotic treatment, anti-parasitic treatment, egg/nestling addition or removal)

 - indID: character; individual identity;
 - broodID: character; nestbox where the individual was laid and fledged; coined from study site ("pir" or "tua") and nestbox number;
-- year: character; from 2004 to 2021; year corresponding to measurements and parasite load quantification;
+- year: character; from 2004 to 2022; year corresponding to measurements and parasite load quantification;
 - hatch_size: integer; number of hatchlings in the brood;
 - par_load: integer; parasite load for the whole brood;
 - relative_par_load: real; ratio of parasite load in the brood divided by number of hatchlings in the brood;
 - tarsus: real; measurement of the tarsus, alternative method following ESF guidelines, usually when the nestling is 15 days old;
 - mass: real; body mass of the nestling when it is about 15 days old
 - laydate : integer; date when the first egg of the clutch was laid, as the number of day since January 1st of the year
-- fledg : integer; number of fledglings in the brood;
+- fledg_size : integer; number of fledglings in the brood;
-- mort : character; cause of failure of the brood (ABA = abandonned brood, PRE = depredation, NCT = outcome was not controlled)
+- Nestbag : character; type of protocol used to collect parasites:
+   - "1"" = without placing a cotton nestbag underneath the nest prior to hatching event;
+   - "2" = by placing a cotton nestbag underneath the nest prior to hatching event

 #recruit_color.csv
-A csv table gathering the dataset for the analyses relating plumage colour as a first year breeder to parasite load as a nestling csv table with 13 variables and 151 observations Exclude individuals raised in an experimental brood (cross-fostering, antibiotic treatment, anti-parasitic treatment, egg/nestling addition or removal)
+A csv table gathering the dataset for the analyses relating plumage colour as a first year breeder to parasite load as a nestling csv table with 15 variables and 151 observations Exclude individuals raised in an experimental brood (cross-fostering, antibiotic treatment, anti-parasitic treatment, egg/nestling addition or removal)

 - indID: character; individual identity;